Stable Flow: Vital Layers for Training-Free Image Editing: Additional Experiments

 \subsection{Additional Comparisons and Results}

-In \Cref{fig:baselines_qualitative_comparison_automatic} we provide an additional qualitative comparison of our method against the baselines on real images extracted from the COCO~\cite{Lin2014MicrosoftCC} dataset, as explained in Section 4.1 in the main paper.
+In \Cref{fig:baselines_qualitative_comparison_automatic} we provide an additional qualitative comparison of our method against the baselines on real images extracted from the COCO~\cite{Lin2014MicrosoftCC} dataset, as explained in \Cref{sec:comparisons}.
 As can be seen, SDEdit~\cite{meng2021sdedit} struggles with preserving the object identities and backgrounds (\eg, the bear and chicken examples).
 P2P+NTI ~\cite{Hertz2022PrompttoPromptIE, mokady2022null} struggles with preserving object identities (\eg, the bear and person examples) and with adding new objects (\eg, the missing hat in the sheep example and missing ball in the elephant example).
 Instruct-P2P~\cite{brooks2022instructpix2pix} and MagicBrush~\cite{Zhang2023MagicBrush} struggle with non-rigid editing (\eg, the person raising hand example).
 MasaCTRL~\cite{cao2023masactrl} struggles with preserving object identities (\eg, the bear and person examples) and adding new objects (\eg, the sheep and cat examples).
 Our method, on the other hand, is able to adhere to the editing prompt while preserving the identities.

-Next, in \Cref{fig:ablation_qualitative_comparison_automatic}, we provide a qualitative comparison of the ablated cases that are explained in, Section 4.3 in the main paper.
+Next, in \Cref{fig:ablation_qualitative_comparison_automatic}, we provide a qualitative comparison of the ablated cases that are explained in, \Cref{sec:ablation_study}.
 As can be seen, we found that (1) performing attention injection in all the layers or performing (3) an attention extension in all the layers, encourages the model to directly copy the input image while neglecting the target prompt.
 In addition, (2) performing an attention extension in the non-vital layers or (4) removing the latent nudging reduces the input image similarity significantly.

 Finally, in Figures \ref{fig:additional_results1} and \ref{fig:additional_results2}, we present additional image editing results using our method.